Diiegomr6/Chatbot-for-mobile-phones-questions-and-recommendations/README.md

 - `qa_module.py`: Handles question answering.
 It queries Supabase for related documents using vector search, composes a prompt with the retrieved context, and calls OpenAI to generate a final answer.

-- `recommendation_hybrid_module.py`: Generates personalized recommendations by combining content-based filtering (matching user interests with item features) and collaborative filtering (based on similar user behavior).
+- `recommendation_hybrid_module.py`: Generates personalized recommendations by combining semantic search (using vector embeddings and retrieving similar models) and SQL-based filtering (generating a SQL query from the user question).
 It interacts with Supabase to fetch and process user and item data.